 What are the Seresto collar side effects?

 There are some side effects to the Seresto collar that you should be aware of.
 If your pet is sensitive to topical treatments or chemicals of any kind then you should look out for these things.
 If you see any of these symptoms present in your pet then discontinue the use of the collar immediately.
-Some pet parents have reported these issues when using the collars.

 - Raw skin